c-kick/easy-docker-container-updater/README.md

 # 🐳 Easy Docker Container Updater
 Easy Docker Container Updater is a NodeJS script which offers an extremely simple way to automate updates to Docker containers, running or not.
-It is intended specifically for users with limited knowledge of Docker, who run containers on their (private NAS) server and don't want any hassle, and like one-click update solutions.
+It is intended specifically for users with limited knowledge of Docker, who run containers on their (private NAS) server and want a fire-and-forget update solution.

-It is particularly useful for those running a large amount of *arr containers.
+It is particularly useful for those running a large amount of [*arr](https://wiki.servarr.com) containers.

 ## Requirements:
 - NodeJS (v8.0.0 or higher)